Frequently Asked Questions

 Do you have a backup provider?

 Yes.
-I have good working relationships with majority of the doulas in the area can can work out that you have who you are comfortable with as your backup.
+I have good working relationships with many of the doulas in the area and try to find a backup doula that you are comfortable with.
+This depends on the other doulas availability.

 Have you ever missed a birth you were scheduled to attend?